Blanche d'Antigny

+D'Antigny was a charming woman who was able to make many men of high status become infatuated with her.
+Although she was called one of the most seductive women of her time, her relationships were not solely based on physical attraction.
+D'Antigny was known for captivating men emotionally and intellectually, making her a highly influential figure in the period.

+Cairo and death

 After a scandal caused by the financial ruin of one of her lovers, she thought it better to leave Paris for a while.
-She went to Egypt where she appeared on the stage in Cairo and had an affair with the Khedive.
-When she was asked why she had taken along to Cairo not only her chambermaid but also her coachman, although she had neither horses nor a coach there, she is reported to have answered: What the hell!
-I owe Augustine 20,000 francs, and Justin 35,000; they wouldn't let me go without them!
-She returned from this tour infected with typhoid fever and died.
-Blanche d'Antigny is buried at Père Lachaise Cemetery in Paris.
+In late 1873, she went to Egypt where she appeared on the stage in Cairo and had an affair with the Khedive.
+When she was asked why she brought her chambermaid and coachman to Cairo, although she had neither horses nor a coach there, she is reported to have answered: "What the hell!
+I owe Augustine 20,000 francs, and Justin 35,000; they wouldn't let me go without them!"
+D'Antigny returned from this tour infected with typhoid fever and later died.
+Her early death at age 34 led to her life being romanticized in French culture.
+Caroline Letessier, a fellow actress and courtesan, organized her funeral and paid for the expenses.
+D'Antigny is buried at Père Lachaise Cemetery in Paris.